renpy/renpy/sphinx/source/screens.rst

     string name, or a style object.
 The style gives default values for style properties.

-`group`
+`style_group`
-    Group is used to provide a prefix to the style of a displayable, for this displayable and all of its children (unless they have a more specific group set).
+    Style_group is used to provide a prefix to the style of a displayable, for this displayable and all of its children (unless they have a more specific group set).